JDSINLP/NLP-Project/readme.md

 # Project Description
-The goal of the project is to scrape Github Bitcoin repositories and build a model to predict programming language of a repository using the natural language content in README files
+The goal of the project is to scrape Github Bitcoin repositories and build a model to predict programming language of a repository using the natural language content in README files.
+A link to summarized Canva slides can be found here: https://www.canva.com/design/DAFccDwPXcA/N2HuzVkjXTmxmMnMrd0jJg/edit?utm_content=DAFccDwPXcA&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton

 # The Plan